gwtboot/gwt-boot-samples/README.md

 your project.
 This quickstart document is based on following sample project: [gwt-boot-sample-basic](https://github.com/gwtboot/gwt-boot-samples/tree/master/gwt-boot-sample-basic).
 If you are looking for GWT Boot Starter for Spring Boot check this out: [gwt-boot-sample-basic-with-spring-boot](https://github.com/gwtboot/gwt-boot-samples/tree/master/gwt-boot-sample-basic-with-spring-boot)

+# IDE

+You can use IntelliJ or Eclipse / STS.
+To be able to use Java APT correctly please take a look on how to [configure Java APT with Maven](https://immutables.github.io/apt.html) in each development environment.

 # Quick Start

 ## Step 1 - Create a Maven Project